juananmuxed/muxbot/README.md

 !escena <sceneNumber>
 ```

-To see all scenes aplicables
+To see all applicable scenes

 ```
 !escenas